zammad/zammad-documentation/prerequisites/software.rst

          Configuration and installation is out of our scope.
          Please follow the official vendor guides and ensure to have a tight security on your installation.

+      .. hint:: **Redis will become a regular dependency in Zammad 6**

+         Starting with Zammad 6.0, Redis will be required to operate Zammad, not just as a performance optimization.

 2.8.2 Memcached
 ~~~~~~~~~~~~~~~